Tailormap/tailormap-viewer/README.md

 docker compose up -d
 ```

-This runs Tailormap on http://localhost:8080/ together with a PostgreSQL container to store configuration.
+This runs Tailormap on http://localhost:8080/ together with a PostgreSQL container to store configuration and a Solr container for full text search indexing.
 The port (and other options) can
 be changed by copying `.env.template` to `.env` and changing the variables (or use the `--env-file <file>` argument).
 Tailormap will only
 accept connections from the loopback interface, unless you set `SERVER_ADDRESS=0.0.0.0` in the env-file.